-Contrary to many claims, house wrap usually does not serve as an air barrier to prevent cold air from entering wall cavities.
-Only a few special types of WRBs are designed to perform this function, and they must be installed meticulously to create a reliable air barrier.
+However, it's necessary to mention that most types of house wrap do not serve as an effective air barrier to prevent cold air from entering the wall cavities.
+Only a few special products are designed to perform this function, and they must be installed meticulously to create a reliable air barrier.

 House Wrap Types